ShalevAbadi/PharmApp/README.md

 # Pharm App

-In order to run the project, a local instance of mysql server with the correct tables is required.
+:warning: In order to run the project, a local instance of mysql server with the correct tables is required.

-Client + Server sides of a pharmaceutical management app for self learning purposes.
+Fullstack project of a pharmaceutical management app for self learning purposes.

-In this app you can add drugs to your list and follow their expiration date.
+This app allows you to register different drugs, track their expiration date and manage you storage.

-Self learning web project in order to learn:
+<span style="color:blue">Technologies:</span>

 * javascript